kotc-game/kotc/CONTRIBUTING.md

 Please also note that the lack of a copyright notice on an image **does not** mean that the image is in the public domain.
 By international convention, all works "fixed in a tangible medium" are automatically placed under copyright.
 A work only enters the public domain if its copyright expires, or if its author explicitly dedicates it to the public domain.
 As such, most images found on the Internet are *not* in the public domain.
 A good place to find actual public domain images, as well as images under other libre/open content licensing terms, is the Wikimedia Commons.

-In any case, if you would like to contribute, you can either use Git (if you know how to use it), or you can open an issue; either works fine.
+In any case, if you would like to contribute, you can either use Git (if you know how to use it), or you can post on the Discussions page; either works fine.